PyChina/weekly/content/Issue/issue-374.md

 - [Python 的 Mypy 高级用法](https://pycoders.com/link/1882/web)
     + REUVEN LERNER

-“In my last article, I covered some basic uses for Mypy.
-Here, I want to expand upon those basics and show how Mypy really digs deeply into type definitions, allowing you to describe your code in a way that lets you be more confident of its stability.”
+"In my last article, I covered some basic uses for Mypy.
+Here, I want to expand upon those basics and show how Mypy really digs deeply into type definitions, allowing you to describe your code in a way that lets you be more confident of its stability."

 (`是也乎:`